Hollywood sends animated stars to Cannes festival

-CANNES France "How to Train Your Dragon 2" was set to bring some animated Hollywood star power to Cannes on Friday, while a feature about a child abduction underscored the 12-day film festival's variety and depth.
+CANNES, France May 16 "How to Train Your Dragon 2" was set to bring some animated Hollywood star power to Cannes on Friday, while a feature about a child abduction underscored the 12-day film festival's variety and depth.

 The sequel to the animated blockbuster about a boy who bonds with a dragon was being shown to the press out of the main competition, on the same day as three more of the 18 films vying for the top Palme d'Or prize to be awarded on May 24.